 More information can be found at Foam Characters.

-Foam Sculpturing is one of the most popular mediums for sculpturing – an art form that produces fast and awesome looking sculptures.
+Foam Sculpting is one of the most popular mediums for sculpting – an art form that produces fast and awesome looking sculptures.
 Whether for trade shows, museums, theme parks and attractions, retail stores, office complex's, lobby displays, faux landscape, or special events; foam sculptures can provide a realistic awe-inspiring physical model of the original design.

 These foam sculptures can be themed models, statues, animals, creatures, murals, props, architectural, dioramas, letters/numbers, special foam shapes, or unique displays.
 They can bring-to-life a creature and it's surroundings, relive your favorite movie scene, attract visitors at a tradeshow, or create that magical environment you have always wanted to participate in.
 You are only limited by imagination.
 These sculptures can also be used for tradeshow displays.